uchicago-cs/cmsc22000/website/hw/hw1.rst

         modified:   echo.c

-So, all we need to do is to run this:
+So, all we need to do is to run this command:

 ::